hyunjimoon/tolzul/Front/On/14_282_org_econ/module 4 class2.md

 - intuition is very specific (firing business)
 - NOT experiment but elicitation of knowledge - as agent already knows which is productive
 ---

+- sum of the player payoff from tomorrow (continuation value given )
 # multiple